Clastify logo

 Image

-More torque means more angular acceleration.
-For the same torque, a larger moment of inertia means a smaller angular acceleration.
-That’s why a light door swings more easily than a heavy fire door, and why rotation becomes harder to change when mass is moved outward.
+Increase the torque, and the angular acceleration increases.
+Increase the moment of inertia, and the same torque gives a smaller angular acceleration.
+That’s why a light door swings more easily than a heavy fire door, and why moving mass outward makes rotation harder to change.

 Translation and rotation together

-A force on an extended body can produce linear acceleration of the centre of mass as well as angular acceleration about the centre of mass.
-When the force’s line of action passes through the centre of mass, there is no torque about the centre of mass.
-When it misses, there is a torque, so the body starts to rotate.
+For an extended body, a force can accelerate the centre of mass and also produce angular acceleration about the centre of mass.
+When the force’s line of action passes through the centre of mass, it produces no torque about the centre of mass.
+When the line of action misses the centre of mass, there is a torque, so the body begins to rotate.

 Action and reaction torques